-Food dyes such as Red 40, Yellow 5, and Blue 1 give some V8 juices their vibrant colors.
-We are looking for ways to replace these colors with natural sources.
+Food dyes such as Red 40 and Blue 1 give some V8 juices their vibrant colors.

 Ester gum & gum acacia

-We use ester gum and gum acacia to help improve the appearance of the V8 Splash lemonade varieties and V8 Splash blue raspberry.
+We use ester gum and gum acacia to help improve the appearance of V8 Splash Blue Raspberry and Strawberry Lemonade varieties.
 These gums are derived from natural sources.

 V8 Splash Smoothies use pectin to improve the texture, appearance, and stability of the V8 Splash Smoothies.
 Pectin is derived from natural sources.